gustavom2998/learning_rust/rust_book/3_programming_concepts/2_data_types.md

 | `isize` | 32 or 64 (Architecture Based) | ^ | ^ | [isize - Rust](https://doc.rust-lang.org/std/primitive.isize.html) |
 | `usize` | 32 or 64 (Architecture Based) | ^ | ^ | [usize - Rust](https://doc.rust-lang.org/std/primitive.usize.html) |

 Integers can be declared as decimals, hexes, octals, binary or bytes.
-The symbol `_` can be used as visual separator, and don't impact the numbers value, e.g `1_000=1000`.
-The type suffix  can be used to declare numbers with their types explicitly, for example as `57u8`.
+The symbol `_` can be used as a visual separator, and don't impact the numbers value, e.g `1_000=1000`.
+The type suffix can be used to declare numbers with their types explicitly, e.g `57u8`.
 See the table below for an example:

 | Number literals | Example |
 | --- | --- |